 Yes

-PIA also owns and operates its own private DNS servers, which means your DNS requests are resolved by Private Internet Access rather than your ISP.
-That means that no third parties get to see what websites you visit — it’s all handled by PIA from start to finish.
+PIA owns and operates its own private DNS servers, meaning your DNS requests are resolved by Private Internet Access rather than your ISP.
+Put simply, no third parties get to see which websites you visit — it’s all handled by PIA from start to finish.

 For extra security, PIA controls its own network of DNS servers.

-You can also choose the encryption level used for data authentication and the VPN handshake.
+For instance, you can choose the encryption level used for data authentication and the VPN handshake.
 These processes allow your device and the server it is contacting to verify the authenticity of the connection and the data being transmitted.

 The most secure settings aren’t selected by default, though, so we recommend changing them to the following configuration: